deadbok/fullscreen-clock/src/server/README.md

  * Control repeat interval.
  * Add messages by running plug-ins.
  * Add messages using the REST interface.
+ * Scaling and conversion of online graphics to the desired resolution.
  * Configure the clock using a web interface.
 (TBD)

 # Interfaces